Rudram 4 Missile: India’s 1000km Hypersonic Game-Changer

 Futuristic Rudram-5 missile and AMCA drone collaboration concept.

-• Rudram-5: A lighter, stealth-optimised successor
+• Rudram-5: Envisioned as a lighter, stealth-optimised successor for next-generation missions.

 Conclusion